The Compass has now become the ‘Trail Ready’ Trailhawk. Jared finds out just what it’s capable of.

 On the Road

-The torque delivery to all the wheels makes it seem like the car has a mind of its own – and it does!
-While driving over some of the more difficult obstacles in Rock mode and with 4 Low engaged, all I had to do was provide steering inputs and modulate the throttle.
-With just 4WD locked and Auto mode engaged, the car did everything on its own.
+The torque delivery to all the wheels makes it seem like the car has a mind of its own – and it really does!
+While driving in Rock mode over some of the more difficult obstacles, with 4-Low engaged, all I had to do was provide steering inputs and modulate the throttle.
+With 4WD locked and Auto mode engaged, the car did everything on its own.
 It was effortless to drive over huge dips, crawl over rocks, climb and descend steep slopes and drive through the mud.